EconomyLens.com

 Related

-Elsewhere on Friday, oil prices jumped almost two percent as Iran said that in order to reach a deal, the United States will have to drop its “excessive demands,” tempering the optimism expressed after talks seen as a last-ditch bid to avert war.
-The Oman-mediated talks follow repeated threats from President Donald Trump to strike Iran, and with the United States conducting its biggest military build-up in the region in decades.
+Elsewhere on Friday, oil prices jumped more than three percent as Iran indicated that, in order to reach a deal, the United States will have to drop its “excessive demands,” tempering the optimism expressed after talks seen as a last-ditch bid to avert war.
+The Oman-mediated talks follow repeated threats from President Donald Trump to strike Iran, with the United States conducting its biggest military build-up in the region in decades.

-Trump on February 19 gave Iran 15 days to reach a deal, and while Iran has insisted the discussions focus solely on its nuclear programme, the US wants Tehran’s missile programme and its support for militant groups curtailed.
+Trump on February 19 gave Iran 15 days to reach a deal, and while Iran has insisted the discussions focus solely on its nuclear programme, the US wants Tehran’s missile programme, its ballistic missile capabilities, and its support for militant groups curtailed.
 The Wall Street Journal reported on Thursday that Trump’s negotiating team would demand that Iran dismantle its three main nuclear sites and hand over all its remaining enriched uranium to the United States.

 Tokyo – Nikkei 225: UP 0.2 percent at 58,850.27 (close)